Educating your child at home

 - your child is not obliged to follow the curriculum or take tests, but you are required by law to make sure they receive full-time education suitable to their age, ability and aptitude and to any special educational needs your child may have

-- you do not need special permission from a school or the Education Authority (EA) but you do need to inform the school principal where a child has previously been registered at a school in order that he or she is de-registered
+- you do not need special permission from a school or the Education Authority (EA) but you do need to tell the school principal where a child has previously been registered at a school so that he or she is de-registered

-- you will need to notify the EA if you are removing your child from a special school
+- you will need to let the EA know if you are removing your child from a special school

 - you do not need to observe school hours, days or terms